My Year of Rest and Relaxation: Plot

 Set in 2000, the anonymous narrator, a slender and beautiful blonde from a wealthy WASP family, is a recent Columbia University art history graduate grappling with her personal tragedies and the pressures of societal expectations.
 During her junior year in college, both of her parents died—first her father from cancer, then her mother in a suicide caused by an interaction between psychiatric medications and alcohol.

 Now residing on Manhattan's Upper East Side and increasingly dissatisfied with her post-collegiate life, the narrator finds Dr. Tuttle, a psychiatrist with unorthodox methods.
 Dr. Tuttle readily prescribes a range of sleeping pills, anti-anxiety, and anti-psychotic medications.
 The narrator, however, intends to spend as few hours awake as possible, numbing herself with a steady regimen of pills and repeatedly watching middlebrow movies on her VCR until the machine finally breaks down.

 After being dismissed from her art gallery job, the narrator decides to subsist on her inheritance and unemployment benefits, embarking on a year-long quest to 'reset' her life through extensive sleep.
 But her "year of rest and relaxation" is regularly interrupted.
 Her college roommate Reva (who unabashedly envies the narrator's wealth and appearance) makes frequent unannounced visits, which the narrator allows despite her disdain for Reva's social climbing and annoyance at having to listen to Reva's problems—her own mother's terminal cancer, a frustrating affair with her married boss.

 The narrator is also occasionally in contact with an older boyfriend, Trevor (a banker who works in the World Trade Center), though he frequently cuts off their relationship to date women his own age, returning when one of them has dumped him or occasionally in response to the narrator's pleading.

 The narrator initially makes trips out of her apartment only to a local bodega, Dr. Tuttle's office, and the Rite Aid to fill her prescriptions.
-But as she takes stronger and stronger medications, she begins leaving the apartment in her sleep, among other things to go to nightclubs (or so she gathers from Polaroid photographs and glitter she discovers when she awakes from her multi-day blackout).
+But as she takes stronger and stronger medications, she begins leaving the apartment in her sleep to, among other things, go to nightclubs (or so she gathers from Polaroid photographs and glitter she discovers when she awakes from her multi-day blackout).
 She also wakes up on a train headed toward the funeral of Reva's mother on New Year's Eve 2000.